MMPerspective: Do MLLMs Understand Perspective? A Comprehensive Benchmark for Perspective Perception, Reasoning, and Robustness

 \subsection{Evaluation Metrics}

-For all tasks of \PPercep~and \PReason~in \NAME, we use accuracy as the main evaluation metric, with each question having one correct answer.
-For \PRobust, we assess consistency across perturbed image variants.
-The robustness score is:
+For all tasks in \PPercep~and \PReason~of \NAME, we use accuracy as the main evaluation metric, where each question has one correct answer.
+For \PRobust, we evaluate consistency under image perturbations and report two complementary metrics:

-where $\mathbbm{1}[\cdot]$ is the indicator function, $\mathcal{S}$ is the set of seed examples, each with an image-question pair $(I_s, q)$ and ground truth answer $a^*$, and $I_1, \dots, I_n$ are the perturbed variants.
-A model $\mathcal{M}$ is robust if it answers correctly on both the original image and all perturbed versions.
+\paragraph{Binary \textbf{P'Robust} Score.} Let $\mathcal{S}$ be the set of robustness seed items.
+For each seed $(I_s, q, a^*)\in\mathcal{S}$ we consider the set of images $V_s=\{I_s\}\cup\{I_1,\dots,I_{n_s}\}$ which includes the original image and all its perturbed variants.
+Binary robustness requires perfect consistency across all images in $V_s$:

+\paragraph{Graded \textbf{P'Robust} Score.} To capture partial consistency, we additionally compute a graded score that averages the fraction of correctly answered images within each set $V_s$:

+For example, if a model answers $4$ out of $5$ images in $V_s$ correctly, its per-set graded score is $0.8$, while its binary score for that set would be $0$.